danilocurvelo/imd0030-20242/README.md

 [^5]: Scott Freeman, Sarah L. Eddy, Miles McDonough, Michelle K. Smith, Nnadozie Okoroafor, Hannah Jordt, and Mary Pat Wenderoth.
 2014.
 [Active learning increases student performance in science, engineering, and mathematics](https://doi.org/10.1073/pnas.1319030111).

 Likewise, learning computer science requires **deliberate practice**: a learning cycle that starts with sustained motivation, then presents tasks that build on prior knowledge, and concludes with immediate, personalized feedback.
-Each week in the course will involve several different activities that are designed so that we can make the most of our class time together.
+Each module in the course will involve several different activities that are designed so that we can make the most of our class time together.

 On your own before class, prepare for learning by completing the pre-class preparation.
 : Lessons are designed to introduce all the concepts for the entire week's classes.